shandutta/local-llm-tests/web/README.md

 - Model cards display an “Active” badge when the container is live.
 - Header progress bar visualizes start/stop transitions; chat unlocks once the selected model is active.
 - Assistant responses render markdown (including bold/lists), and Ctrl+Enter sends a message.
+- Hugging Face imports require the backend to be running with network access; private repos need `HF_TOKEN` set in the backend environment.

 ## Next milestones